Frequently Asked Questions

 If you manage my investments, where will my money be held?

 Your money is held by a third-party custodian whose primary job is to safeguard client assets.
-As your investment advisor, Overture Wealth Management is only granted limited authority to perform transactions on your behalf.
-The majority of our client accounts are custodied at Charles Schwab & Co.
+For Overture’s wealth management clients, Overture is only granted limited authority to perform transactions on your behalf.
+The vast majority of our client accounts are custodied at Charles Schwab & Co.
 Clients receive account statements and transaction confirmations directly from Schwab.
 Schwab also provides clients with secure online account access.

 Fees